devops-hemant/mytestrepo/README.md

 # mytestrepo

-This is just a demonstration that's I am keeping the secrets in clear text only
+This is just a demonstration that's why I am keeping the secrets in clear text only

 # To test the script at local system.
 1) Pull the script to local.